viydaag/vaadin-fluent-api/README.md

-# Vaadin fluent API for Vaadin 8
+# Fluent API for Vaadin 8

 This library is a Vaadin 8 server side complement to code components fluently (like builder pattern).